kabilar/BCDC-documentation/index.md

 - BossDB: [https://bossdb.org/](https://bossdb.org/)

 ### Project and Data Collection Registration

 Projects and their associated data collections are registered at BCDC at the start of the grant/project. **New data collections must be registered with BCDC before submitting data to the relevant archives.**
 For this, you will need to fill out a project/data collection template and submit this to the BCDC Data Curation team.
 Contact the Data Curation team to guide you through the process of registering your project and associated data collections.

+Changes to Project metadata such as adding new Contributors, editing project or data collection descriptions, or editing contact information, can be made online through the BCDC Project Data Curation tool - for a personalized login and link to the tool, contact the BCDC Data Curation team.

 #### Relevant links:
 * Project and Data Collection Template and Instructions: [Project Template](https://github.com/BICCN/BCDC-Metadata/blob/master/Templates/project_collection/template_instructions.md)